Connectivity of spaces of directed paths in geometric models for concurrent computation: PV programs and their geometric semantics

 The space of all executions from an initial state $s$ to a final state $t$ in state space $X$ corresponds to the space $\vec{P}(X)_s^t$ of all \emph{directed} paths $p:I\to X$ with $p(0)=s$ and $p(1)=t$; equipped with the compact-open topology (uniform convergence).
-Various simplicial models of such spaces have (in far more general situations) been described in the literature (in particular Raussen \cite{Raussen:10, Raussen:12}, Fajstrup etal \cite {FGHMR:16} and Ziemia\'{n}ski \cite{Ziemianski:17,Ziemianski:20}.
-The most notable result (Ziemia\'{n}ski \cite[Theorem 5.9]{Ziemianski:16}) reports that they can be arbitrarily complicated: For every finite simplicial complex $C$ there exists a PV program with a state space $X$ and vertices $v$ and $w$ such that the path space $\vec{P}(X)_v^w$ has a connected component that is homotopy equivalent to that complex $C$.
+Various simplicial models of such spaces have (in far more general situations) been described in the literature (in particular Raussen \cite{Raussen:10, Raussen:12}, Fajstrup etal \cite {FGHMR:16} and Ziemia\'{n}ski \cite{Ziemianski:17,Ziemianski:20}).
+The most notable result (Ziemia\'{n}ski \cite[Theorem 5.9]{Ziemianski:16}) reports that they can be arbitrarily complicated: For every finite simplicial complex $C$ there exists a PV program with a state space $X$ and vertices $s$ and $t$ such that the path space $\vec{P}(X)_s^t$ has a connected component that is homotopy equivalent to that complex.

 On the positive side, it was shown that, roughly speaking, path connectivity locally everywhere implies global path connectivity of all path spaces $\vec{P}(X)_s^t$ (cf Raussen \cite[Prop.\ 2.18]{Raussen:00}, Belton etal \cite[Theorem 2]{Beltonetal:19}).
-This is quite important: Connectedness of path space means that any two directed paths are d-homotopic (homotopic through a one-parameter family of d-paths), and thus any two executions are equivalent and yield the same result (cf \cite {FGHMR:16}).
+This is important: That the path space is connected means that any two directed paths are d-homotopic (homotopic through a one-parameter family of directed paths), and hence any two executions are equivalent and yield the same result (cf \cite {FGHMR:16} for details).

-Throughout most of this paper, we stick to concurrent executions of \emph{linear} programs.
-This might seem very restrictive and unrealistic; processors usually execute programs on \emph{directed graphs}, allowing branchings and loops.
-The space of all such executions between a source and a target decomposes (by unfolding) to a disjoint union of spaces of executions along the linear directed paths within such a directed graph.
-As a consequence, the space of all executions in a concurrent program splits into spaces of executions along $n$-tuples of such linear directed paths; for these linear subspaces, the methods developed below apply.
-For details, consult Section \ref{ss:braloo}.
+In this paper, we define the \emph{spare capacity of a PV program} $\mc{P}$ on a given resource pool.
+We show (Theorem \ref{prop:PVconn}) that it can be used as an estimate for the connectivity of spaces of concurrent executions corresponding to directed paths in the associated state space.
+If this spare capacity is at least $2$, the execution spaces are path-connected; if it is less than $2$, then non-equivalent executions may arise.